GSC Game World

-GSC Game World is a Ukrainian video game developer based in Prague.
+GSC Game World is a Ukrainian video game developer based in Kyiv with a second temporary office in Prague.
 Founded in Kyiv in 1995 by Sergiy Grygorovych, it is best known for the Cossacks and S.T.A.L.K.E.R. series of games.
 GSC Game World was the first company in Ukraine to localize PC games to the Russian language.
 In 2002, it became a publishing house, GSC World Publishing.

 History

 Founding and early activity

 The company was founded in 1995 by Sergiy Grygorovych (Сергій Костянтинович Григорович), who became chief executive officer (CEO).
-He came up with the company name and emblem while at school, in 1990, at age 12.
+He came up with the company name and emblem in 1993, aged 15.
 "GSC" are the initials of his name in the transliteration "Grygorovych Sergiy Constantinovich".
 Later Grygorovych explained this decision:

-By 1996, when Grygorovych was sixteen company employed fifteen people in a two-room apartment.
+By 1996, the company employed fifteen people in a two-room apartment.
 Early employees included Grygorovych's younger brother, Evgeniy, and Andrew Prokhorov.
 The company was the first in Ukraine to translate video games into Russian, additionally creating multimedia CD-ROM encyclopedias.

 Game development

 In 1997 the company started developing its first video game, but difficulties in development led to its quick abandonment.

-In 1998, after the economic crisis in Russia, the GSC company reoriented to the Western market, developing real-time strategy games.
-GSC unsuccessfully tried to get a contract for the Warcraft 3 development with Blizzard Entertainment.
+In 1998, after the economic crisis in Russia, GSC reoriented to the Western market, developing real-time strategy games.
+GSC unsuccessfully tried to get a contract for the development of Warcraft 3 from Blizzard Entertainment.
 According to the CEO, they were rejected due to Blizzard's distrust of Grygorovych's youth.
 By the end of 1998, the company finished its debut commercial game, WarCraft 2000: Nuclear Epidemic.
 It was powered by its own engine, which was subsequently reused by Cossacks: European Wars.
 Nuclear Epidemic distinguished itself from other strategy games of the time with its increased unit size limits.
 At the beginning of 1999, it was released for free online.
 They began development on another project titled DoomCraft, which was shuttered six months later in favor of the development of Cossacks.